shaps80/Peek/README.md

 Peek also allows you to test all supported orientations on both iPhone and iPad.

-# Roadmap

-There are a lot more features still to come, here's a short preview I think are quite interesting:

-* Slack Integration (post issues to a Slack channel)
-* Image crop indicators
-* Auto Layout overlays

 # Attribution

 Original concept, code and app design by [@shaps][shaps]<br />
-Icon design by [@h1brd][marco]

 [github]: https://github.com/shaps80/Peek
 [shaps]: http://twitter.com/shaps "Shaps on Twitter"